Eugene A. Gilmore House

-The Eugene A. Gilmore House, also known as "Airplane" House, constructed in Madison, Wisconsin in 1908, is considered "a superb expression of Frank Lloyd Wright's mature Prairie school."
+The Eugene A. Gilmore House, also known as "Airplane" House, constructed in Madison, Wisconsin in 1908, is considered "a superb expression of Frank Lloyd Wright's mature Prairie style."
 The client, Eugene Allen Gilmore, served as a law professor at the nearby University of Wisconsin Law School.
 In 1973 the house was added to the National Register of Historic Places.

 History

 Eugene Gilmore was born on a farm in Brownville, Nebraska in 1871.
 He met Blanche Bayse while they both attended DePauw University, and they were married after he graduated from Harvard Law in 1899.
 In 1902 they moved to Madison where Eugene started at the UW Law School as an assistant professor.

 Around 1908, Eugene and Blanche hired Frank Lloyd Wright to design them a home after seeing some of his designs in an issue of the magazine Architectural Record.
 By this time, Wright had been in the architectural design business for 20 years, starting as a draftsman completing designs for other architects in traditional styles, then becoming an independent architect and shifting from traditional styles to Prairie School.
 When the Gilmores hired Wright, he was a leading proponent of Prairie Style, and his version was mature, producing modern-looking, strongly horizontal buildings that fit the American landscape like sandstone outcrops.

 The Gilmores had already bought a lot on a hillcrest a quarter mile west of Camp Randall, and Wright designed them a 2-story structure with a cross-shaped footprint.
 The design emphasizes the horizontal, with broad eaves, horizontal trim, banded windows, and a low pitched copper-clad hip roof that looks flat from most viewpoints.
 The exterior walls are stucco with wood trim.
 Ends of some of the wings are screened porches.
-From certain angles the whole thing does resemble an airplane - though not as much as before an addition at the main entrance.
+From certain angles the whole thing does resemble an airplane – though not as much as before an addition at the main entrance.
 Inside, the basement originally contained the main entry, servant's quarters, and utility rooms.
 The first floor contained a living room, dining room, library, and a porch.
 The second floor contained four bedrooms and balconies.
 The Gilmores had given Wright a budget of $8,000, but construction costs ended up around $10,000.
 Wright himself visited the job site only three times and Eugene Gilmore ended up supervising construction.